 Introduction

-HNC Healthcare Practice is for those who want a career in the NHS and care services, particularly nursing.
+HNC Healthcare Practice is for those who want a career in the NHS and care services, particularly if you are looking for a Band 3 position in the NHS or if you are going to go on and study nursing.
 It will help you develop knowledge and skills as a Health Care Support Worker in acute, clinical and community settings.

-This is a challenging course and will require considerable independent study.
-You must be able to cope with the demands of this level of study, and practical placement whilst also supporting people who may be at a vulnerable time in their lives.
+This is a challenging and innovative partnership course and will require considerable independent study.
+You must be able to cope with the demands of this level of study, and considerable hours of practical placement whilst also supporting people who may be at a vulnerable time in their lives.

-The majority of learning is live online lessons, there will be mandatory clinical skills days prior to placement where you will be attending at Dumfries campus.
+The majority of learning is live online lessons, there will be mandatory clinical skills days where you will need to attend in person.
 There will be two days of lessons and one day of placement each week.
+Lessons are recorded, some are pre-recorded, this is to allow maximum flexibility for those who are also working or have care responsibilities in the home.
+Online learning has been very successful in our widespread region, avoiding the need for lengthy journeys to and from college.

-Study space is bookable at the campus, and you may bring your own device and headset to the study space.
+Study space is available on campus, and you may bring your own device and headset to the study space.

-Practical placement may be within the NHS or local Nursing/Care Homes.
+Practical placement may be within the NHS.
 Those who already work in the NHS may be able to use their workplace as placement.

 Course code